liuyiz1994/COMS-E6156-TREEBOT/README.md

 ```

 ### Acquire OpenAI
 This is required for prompting GPTs.
-Put your key string somewhere safely in your local repo, and provide a file path (something like `./tot_robo/openai_key.json`) and load them in the scripts.
+Put your OPENAI key string somewhere safely in your local repo, and provide a file path (something like `./tot_robo/openai_key.json`) and load them in the scripts.
 Example code snippet:
 ```
 import openai
 openai.api_key = YOUR_OPENAI_KEY